-Honestly, in the last few years, I’ve had so many messages from Americans who want to leave the US but don’t know how.
+Honestly, in the last few years, I’ve had so many messages from Americans who want to move out of the US but don’t know how.
 Whether it was over the US elections, Roe vs Wade, or any number of things that you now realize to be the last straw, I understand completely.

 How to Leave the USA in 8 Steps

 Since leaving the US and moving abroad, I’ve had the space and time to realize what I was missing and appreciate the opportunities that living in Germany has given me.
-So, if you want to leave the USA, I’ve got you.
+So, if you want to how to move out of the US, I’ve got you.
 Here’s my guide on how to make your expat dream a reality.

 1. Think About What You Want and Need

 Okay, so you’ve made your decision to leave the US, good for you.
 So, where are you going to go?
 This is a big decision and one you don’t want to make on a whim.

 Think about why you’re leaving the US, what don’t you like about it?
 Do you want universal healthcare?
 Do you want better gun laws?
 Do you want a more liberal government?